leverlivet/AuthPermissionCollector/readme.md

 ### `yarn filter`

 If running the tool for several sessions, this script can be used to filter out visited websites before starting the next session.

+## Notes

+Were you to use our code, dataset, or parts of it in your work, we kindly ask that you reference the following paper in your publication:

+Oscar Jarpehult, Fredrik Josefsson Agren, Madeleine Backstrom, Linn Hallonqvist, and Niklas Carlsson, "A Longitudinal Characterization of the Third-Party Authentication Landscape", *Proc.
+IFIP Networking*, Catania, Italy, June 2022.